 ** Potter giving Margaret a kiss on the forehead and hoping that her personal life will be just as good as her professional life.

 ** Potter saying goodbye to Sophie.
 (Doubles as a TearJerker.)

 ** Hawkeye telling BJ "I'll never be able to shake you" and the deep, desperate hug between the two of them right afterwards.

-** Winchester's final departure from the 4077, remaining as dignified as ever, even though he is leaving in a ''garbage truck''.
-He comments that it's quite appopriate considering he's leaving a dump.
-He then says his final line, as dignified as when he first appeared.
+** Winchester's departure from the 4077, remaining as dignified as ever, even though he is riding in a ''garbage truck''.
+He comments that it's quite appropriate, considering he's leaving a dump.
+His final line:

 ** The supporting cast has always gotten more love than most shows will give, to the point that the extras remained almost static in the later years of the show.
 The supporting cast was given special attention, including one episode showing Kellye being the backbone of the nurses and another where Goldman getting sick was a major plotpoint.
 Thus, it was especially touching in the finale when various supporting characters got to stand up and announce where they were going after the war.
 Gave a real sense of family and realism to the moment, as many shows would have focused exclusively on the main cast.